-Length of Time 1-3 DAYS Impact Inability to access data to operate accounting system; inability to process payments for services rendered; inability to pay bills; inability payments for services rendered; inability to pay bills; inability to meet Α deadlines for proper reporting to local, state, federal agencies Recovery Use manual check register until access is restored; Staff will process reports Strategy manually, using calculators, carbon copies, and copier paper.
-If the disaster occurs before the required reports have been processed and it is reasonable to expect that the computers will be functional within a three- day period, reports will be submitted to OEL once the computers are serviceable Length of Time 4-7 DAYS Impact same as Level 1A Recovery In addition to Level 1A, use hardcopy backup or laptop computers to В Strategy generate reports; Staff will process reports manually, using calculators, carbon copies, and copier paper.
+Length of Time 1-3 DAYS A Impact Inability to access data to operate accounting system; inability to process payments for services rendered; inability to pay bills; inability to meet deadlines for proper reporting to local, state, federal agencies Recovery Strategy Use manual check register until access is restored; Staff will process reports manually, using calculators, carbon copies, and copier paper.
+If the disaster occurs before the required reports have been processed and it is reasonable to expect that the computers will be functional within a three-

+day period, reports will be submitted to OEL once the computers are serviceable

+Length of Time 4-7 DAYS

+Impact same as Level 1A

+В Recovery Strategy In addition to Level 1A, use hardcopy backup or laptop computers to generate reports; Staff will process reports manually, using calculators, carbon copies, and copier paper.
 If the disaster occurs before required reports have been processed, and it is not reasonable to expect that the computer will be functional within a three-day period, submission of the reports will be delayed until the information can be retrieved via back up files.

-Length of Time 8-14 DAYS Impact same as Level 1A Recovery In addition to Level 1B, Executive Director (authorized successor or С Strategy designee) will review the situation and develop an extended re Staff will process reports manually.
-Data for OEL reports will b manually.
-Laptops will be used, if available, to track and retain data.
-Once computers are serviceable, data that was previousl manually will be entered into the system and reports generate immediate submission to OEL.
+Length of Time 8-14 DAYS

+Impact same as Level 1A

+С Recovery Strategy In addition to Level 1B, Executive Director (authorized successor or designee) will review the situation and develop an extended recovery plan; Staff will process reports manually.
+Data for OEL reports will be tracked manually.
+Laptops will be used, if available, to track and retain essential data.
+Once computers are serviceable, data that was previously tracked manually will be entered into the system and reports generated for immediate submission to OEL.